digital-archives/HISTGA1011/slides/week_05_slide_deck.md

 <!--presenter notes

-So how might all of what we covered, architectures, technologies, and solutions fit together?
-What is an example of their use in a digital preservation environment?

-One good example given to us is from the Module 13: Digital Preservation Case Studies SAA publication assigned to you this week.
+This example is from the Module 13: Digital Preservation Case Studies SAA publication assigned to you this week.
 Here, they provide transcribed interviews with various digital preservation archivists and administrators, who describe what systems they have used, their experiences with them, and their plans for the future.

 In the UC San Diego example, we are looking at a fairly large institutional repository system that at first used a RAID 10 system.
 Here, they reflect on how the their RAID often failed, which spurred them to purchase a refurbished Isilon NAS.
 They remark how the Isilon system allowed them to better scale up their storage capacity, in light of the fact that they are seeing a storage growth rate of about 5TB year-over-year, and expect that rate to increase with the launch of their new DAMS and migrations of their born-digital holdings.
 Here, they talk about how appraisal may decrease how much of these holdings they actually end up ingesting into their repository.